lajanugen/S2V/README.md

 `checkpoint_path` and `vocab_file` have to be specified only for evaluation.

 For concatenating representations from multiple sentence encoders at evaluation time, the json file can be a list of multiple encoder specifications.
 See `model_configs/BC/eval.json` for an example.

+## Pre-trained Models
+Models trained on the BookCorpus and UMBC datasets can be downloaded from [https://bit.ly/2DQTHXr](https://bit.ly/2DQTHXr).
+These models are the multi-channel variations (MC-QT) discussed in the paper.
+If you are interested in evaluating these models or using them in your tasks, jump to [Evaluation on downstream tasks](#evaluation-on-downstream-tasks).

 ## Training a Model